Demontager/minessh/README.md

 -Switch over between 4 included mining software in BAMT 1.6 + 2 custom

+-Allows to do quick SSH login to mining servers

 -Real-time monitoring for all servers in one window

 -Crontab tasks to periodically control and reboot dead/sick/idle mining servers